Isaiah Chapter 55

 Such true seeking in faith is accompanied by repentance, which is described as forsaking ungodly ways and thoughts and turning from sinful living to the Lord.
 A sinner must come, believing in God, recognizing his sin and desiring forgiveness and deliverance from that sin.

 At the same time he must recognize his own inability to be righteous or to satisfy God and cast himself on God’s mercy.
-It is then that he receives a complete pardon.
+It is then that he receives a full pardon.
 His sin has been covered by the substitution of the Messiah in his place (chapter 53).
 This Old Testament pattern of salvation is illustrated in Luke 18:9-14.

 Isaiah 55:6 “Seek ye the LORD while he may be found, call ye upon him while he is near:”